exercism/julia/concepts/multiple-dispatch/about.md

 ERROR: MethodError: no method matching same_type(::Vector{Int64}, ::String)
 ```

-The above example requires both arguments to use the same type `T`, whatever that is.
+The above example requires both arguments to use the same type `T`, whatever it may be.

 We can be more specific by putting a constraint on `T`: